dannyfranca/home-stream-server/README.md

 1. Sign in with your Jellyfin credentials
 2. Add Jellyfin server: Use Jellyfin hostname from table
 3. Add Radarr: Use Radarr hostname from table + API key
+   - ☑️ **Enable Delete**: Allows deleting movies from disk via Jellyseerr
 4. Add Sonarr: Use Sonarr hostname from table + API key
+   - ☑️ **Enable Delete**: Allows deleting series from disk via Jellyseerr

+> 💡 **Tip**: When you want to remove content, doing it from Jellyseerr is the cleanest method.
+It will remove the request and instruct Sonarr/Radarr to delete the media files.

 ---